Russians flee to border after military call-up

 Some witnesses estimated the queue of cars at the Upper Lars checkpoint to be some 5km (3 miles) long, while another group said it had taken seven hours to get across the border.
 Video from the scene showed some drivers leaving their cars or trucks temporarily in standstill traffic.

-Georgia is one of the few neighbouring countries that Russians can enter without needing a apply for a visa.
+Georgia is one of the few neighbouring countries where Russians can enter without needing to apply for a visa.
 Finland, which shares a 1,300km (800 mile) border with Russia, does require a visa for travel, and also reported an increase in traffic overnight – but said it was at a manageable level.

 Germany’s interior minister signalled on Thursday that Russians fleeing the draft would be welcome in her country.

 Nancy Faeser said deserters threatened by “severe repression” would receive protection on a case-by-case basis, following security checks.
-Lithuania, Latvia, Estonia and the Czech Republic struck a different tone, saying they would not offer fleeing Russians refuge.
+Lithuania, Latvia, Estonia and the Czech Republic struck a different tone, saying they would not offer to flee Russian’s refuge.